veorq/oee/README.md

 * OEE has **no backdoor** (really) and **no front door either**, so the FBI can't use that.
-There are also no windows, skylights, cat flaps, gates or other ingress points for human-sized lifeforms or lifeforms trained by humans to retrieve cryptographic keys with warrants
+There are also no windows, skylights, cat flaps, gates, or other ingress points for human-sized lifeforms or lifeforms trained by humans to retrieve cryptographic keys with warrants